timcassell/ProtoPromise/README.md

 Promises can easily interoperate with Tasks simply by calling the `Promise.ToTask()` or `Task.ToPromise()` extension methods.

 Promises can also be converted to ValueTasks by calling `Promise.AsValueTask()` method, or by implicitly casting `ValueTask valueTask = promise`.
-ValueTasks can be converted to Promises by calling the `ValueTask.ToPromise()` extensions method.
-Converting a Promise to a ValueTask does not cause any allocations to occur (but the same may not be true vice-versa).
+ValueTasks can be converted to Promises by calling the `ValueTask.ToPromise()` extension method.

 `Proto.Promises.CancelationToken` can be converted to and from `System.Threading.CancellationToken` by calling `token.ToCancellationToken()` method or `token.ToCancelationToken()` extension method.